solresol/ultrametric-trees/README.md

 - Training currently loads everything into memory.
 That's probably wasteful.
 (But it's not terrible, because we only do that up-front once)

 - Random forests rather than decision trees.
-Currently the node that a row belongs to is in the dataframe itself.
-It should be in a separate table, so that we can be training multiple trees concurrently.
+We need a way of saying "randomly select which contexts to ignore"

 - A chatbot shell and/or CLI tool where you can ask it to complete a story.